Hi, this is Tom and in this post, I’ll cover 21 proven mountain bike training tips for XC and marathon racers.

 Turning up the day before a race and trying to learn how to tackle an alien surface from scratch is far from ideal, and can have a large negative impact on your stress levels.

-Let me know your best mountain bike training tips in the comments below!
+Let me know your best mountain bike training tips in the comments below.
+I’d love to compile a reader-submitted list too!